Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 1080 should perform quite a bit faster than the Radeon RX 460 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 1080 should in theory be a lot superior to the Radeon RX 460 overall. (explain)

-Texel RateThe GeForce GTX 1080 will be a lot (more or less 321%) better at AF than the Radeon RX 460. (explain)
+Texel RateThe GeForce GTX 1080 should be quite a bit (about 321%) faster with regards to texture filtering than the Radeon RX 460. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison